marctorsoc/lingua-quest/README.md

 # Pending work

-- Review ALL pickers and buttons for ALL screens, both on web and android
-    - picker in settings, review in Android

-- Remove colours and use something simpler.
-Do bright mode only for now

 - Add tutorial after Welcome (first time mandatory, later as optional) and as a button in settings

+- Remove Name from signin and make the registered users clickable.
+Remove also Sign in button

+----------- ENOUGH FOR GOOGLE PLAY ---------

+- Start with app language from the the one configured in the phone
 - Disable immersive mode by default, and add to settings to enable.
 Remove status bar as well in immersive mode

-- Start with app language from the the one configured in the phone

------------ ENOUGH FOR GOOGLE PLAY ---------
+- re-enable confetti.
+Right now makes it too slow on Android
+- Fix selected app language in settings when loading another user.
+There is some code comment that creates an infinite loop
 - Show translations for answers when reviewing if clicked (need first to get translations from the backend)
 - Add dark mode.
 Tips in https://www.youtube.com/watch?v=zuFh9lfb4HY
 - Use google fonts, see https://www.youtube.com/watch?v=zuFh9lfb4HY
 - Add splash screen with 2secs delay and more elaborated logo
+- Pickers
+    - when no label for each option, center icons and remove check

+- Make header back in ManageStory remove storyLongPressed
 - Add ability to add stories from Google Drive
+- Allow edit for stories within folders (it gets selected but the header is not updated to show the icon)
 - Track usage of the app
     - Stories completed
     - Number of sentences done